kerrj/rsrd/README.md

 <img src="assets/dig_crop1.png" width="50%" alt="image">
 Next adjust the scale until only the object is segmented, like this:
 <img src="assets/dig_crop2.png" width="50%" alt="image">
 Finally, switch to "Cluster" mode, then click "Cluster Scene".
 For best results pick a scale such that the fewest parts are segmented, with just the part of interest remaining.
+You can cluster as many times as you want, **the final clusters are saved** for use in the motion recovery stage of the pipeline.
 <img src="assets/dig_cluster.png" width="50%" alt="image">